-Intermodal revenues (excluding fuel surcharge) decreased \$18.9 million, approximately 7%, in the first quarter of 2024 compared to the same quarter in 2023, primarily due to a decrease in revenue per order of \$186, or 7%, driven by market conditions and freight mix.
+Intermodal revenues (excluding fuel surcharge) decreased \$18.9 million \$7.9 million, approximately 7% 3%, in the first second quarter of 2024 compared to the same quarter in 2023 primarily due to a decrease in revenue per order of \$186, \$126, or 7% 5%, driven by market conditions and freight mix, mix, partially offset by an increase in volume.

-Intermodal income from operations decreased \$23.0 million, approximately 77%, in the first quarter of 2024 compared to the same quarter in 2023.

-Factors contributing to the decrease include the revenue impacts cited above, partially offset by a decrease in dray and rail-related costs.
+Intermodal income from operations decreased \$23.0 million \$9.1 million, approximately 77% 38%, in the first second quarter of 2024 compared to the same quarter in 2023.
+Factors contributing to the decrease include the revenue impacts cited above and an increase in rail-related costs due to higher volumes, partially offset by a decrease in network management and operational and dray and rail-related costs, cost improvements.